 Köfteci Okan: for meatballs (köfte)

 Is there anything more comforting than a big plate of meatballs?
-These traditional Turkish meatballs are tender, perfectly flavored with hints of cumin and grilled just the right way.
-They are served with grilled green peppers, sliced tomatoes, and a tomatoey pilaf.
-But the grand prize of greatest accompaniment ever goes to the ekmek (bread) they bring along your plate of meatballs.
-They grill huge slices of soft white bread next to the meatballs and they soak up the meaty juice beautifully.
+These traditional Turkish meatballs are tender, perfectly flavored with cumin, and grilled just the right way.
+They are served with grilled green peppers, sliced tomatoes, and tomatoey rice or bulgur.
+You can also ask for piyaz (cold white bean salad).
+But the prize for greatest accompaniment ever goes to the ekmek (bread) they bring along your plate of meatballs.
+They grill huge slices of soft white bread next to the meatballs and they soak the meaty juice beautifully.
 Seriously amazing!
 For the full Turkish experience ask for yogurt on the side (Turkish yogurt and köfte are a match made in heaven).

-You can also ask for piyaz (cold white beans salad).
-Köfteci Okan only has a small number of tables and they’re always busy but they definitely are worth a 10min wait.
-They also serve grilled marinated chicken but their meatballs really are the reason people keep coming back.
+Köfteci Okan only has a small number of tables and it’s always busy but they are worth a 10-minute wait.
+They also serve grilled marinated chicken but their meatballs are the real reason to visit them.

 To order one plate say: tek köfte or buçuk köfte if you are hungry and want a little bit more.
 If you also want to try their chicken you should ask for karışık (mixed plate).
 To order the bean salad say bir adet piyaz, lütfen and if you want yogurt on the side say yoğurt alabilir miyim? .